AcronixBot/acronix-nintendo-helpers/readme.md

 - `bulletToken.txt` -> containing the BulletToken

 If you want to know more about how it all works, please read on here: [https://splatnet3-scraper.readthedocs.io/en/latest/index.html](https://splatnet3-scraper.readthedocs.io/en/latest/index.html)

+For help, you can join the Disord Server: https://discord.gg/sj3ZTNn9d7 or open an issue